manifold-systems/manifold/docs/articles/preprocessor.md

 EXPERIMENTAL=
 ```

-Additionally, the environment settings symbols can be extra useful if you target multiple Java versions:
+The environment settings symbols can be extra useful if you target multiple Java versions:
 ```java
 public class MyClass implements
 #if JAVA_11_OR_LATER